Electric Vehicles from Grid to Wheel

 Electric Vehicle Cable Solutions

 E-mobility combines the EV itself with the infrastructure to support practical everyday use.
-It starts with the underlying electricity grid network and runs through to the wheel.
-Whether required to use DNO specific cables for the grid connections, building onto a private network, or operating in a region with other wiring regulations, we can supply power distribution cables for both Medium Voltage and Low Voltage connections.
+It starts with the underlying electricity grid network and runs through to the car itself.
+Whether required to use DNO specific cables for the grid connections, building onto a private network, or operating in a region with other wiring regulations, we can supply power distribution cables for both Medium Voltage and Low Voltage connections to support integration of the chargepoints into the electricity infrastructure.
+Similarly, we can support requirements from the chargepoint across to the car - including battery storage technology cables such as the FHLR91XC13X.
 Meeting all relevant standards, they are designed to minimise transmission losses from point of generation to the point of distribution.

 The 350kW ultra-rapid DC charger network is fast spreading across the UK and Europe, designed to enable drivers to recharge their electric vehicles in under 20 minutes.
 Conservative estimates anticipated an initial installation of a minimum 40 rapid charge sites across the UK and a further 400 sites across Europe last year and significant numbers from 2021 onwards.
 A planned European EV network totalling circa 2400 chargers is currently underway.
 It’s a network that will only expand as uptake increases.
 These ultra-rapid DC chargers require EV DC cables such as our EV Connect cable designed with this application specifically in mind.